liviozanol/liviozanol.github.io/blog/2021-12-16-automation-6/index.md

 - helper_address must have only one ipv4 address (for simplicity in this demo).

 ACL specific constraints:
-- action must be either "allow" or "deny".
+- action must be either "permit" or "deny".
 - protocol must be one of the following: tcp, udp, icmp or gre.
 - icmp type and code are not supported.
 - For protocol types ip, icmp and gre, "port" must be empty.